2026 United States Senate election in Kentucky

 The 2026 United States Senate election in Kentucky will be held on November 3, 2026, to elect a member of the United States Senate to represent the state of Kentucky.
-A primary election will be held May 19, 2026.
-Incumbent seven-term Republican Senator Mitch McConnell, who was first elected in 1984, and most recently re-elected with 57.8% of the vote in 2020, declined to run for re-election.
-This decision follows his earlier announcement to retire as Senate Republican Leader after the 2024 Senate elections.
+Republican congressman Andy Barr and Democratic former state representative Charles Booker are the nominees for their respective parties.
+Republican incumbent Mitch McConnell is not seeking an eighth term.

+Primary elections were held on May 19.
+Endorsed by President Donald Trump, Barr won the Republican nomination with 60.5% of the vote over former state attorney general Daniel Cameron.
+Booker, the Democratic nominee in 2022, was nominated a second time with 47% of the vote over Marine officer Amy McGrath and state House minority leader Pamela Stevenson.

-This will be the first open Senate election in Kentucky since 2010, and the first to this seat since 1972.
+This will be the first open Senate election in Kentucky since 2010.
+Democrats have not won a Senate race in Kentucky since 1992.

 Background

 Kentucky, a Southern state in the Bible Belt, is generally considered to be a Republican stronghold, having not elected a Democrat to the U.S. Senate since 1992.
 Republicans control both U.S. Senate seats, all but two statewide executive offices, supermajorities in both houses of the Kentucky General Assembly, and all but one seat in Kentucky's U.S. House delegation.
 Democrats control both the governorship and lieutenant-governorship, which flipped from Republican control in 2019.

 McConnell was first elected in 1984, defeating then-incumbent Walter Dee Huddleston, and was re-elected in six subsequent elections.